Good Habits For Breast Health To Start In Your Twenties

 Lastly, make sure you have a GP that you inherently trust.
 Someone that takes your worries seriously and that you feel comfortable raising any concerns with.
 The beauty of having a GP that knows you well is that they will also know what your “normal” looks like.

-I would be proud to think that every single young woman that reads The Twenties Club adopts this practice of TLC.
+I would be proud to think that every young woman who reads The Twenties Club adopts this practice of TLC.
 Maybe you do it once a week or once a fortnight in the shower.
 That’s perfect.
 Because if you’re willing to spend a hard earned pay cheque on new Lonely lingerie (and quite frankly you should) then you should be willing to extend the same gesture of self-love to the breasts that get to wear it.